Selling blood tests online for over 15 years.

 Our range of sports performance checks have been created with a whole range of needs in mind, not just those of elite athletes.
 Whether you’re a weekend warrior, a regular gym goer, or an endurance athlete it is good to see the improvements that can quickly take place in your blood when exercise takes a regular place in your life.

 Monitoring baseline markers throughout training cycles enable necessary adaptations to training, recovery and nutrition to be put in place to keep you on track to perform.
 Below are 5 key areas that important to monitor to make sure you are performing at your best and keeping yourself healthy in the process.

 Hormones - Hormones, especially testosterone as well as its precursor, DHEA are important for building muscle and burning fat as well as for mood and motivation.
 Low levels might explain why you’re finding it difficult to lose those extra pounds and gain that six-pack you’ve been after.
+Exercise is perceived by the body as a form of stress and stimulates the release of cortisol.
+Long-term high levels of cortisol can lead to the breakdown of muscle and will interfere with muscle development.
 Endurance athletes are commonly low in testosterone so doing more strength work can raise testosterone levels.